 - Different departments and managers want to get their message on the homepage.
 Web design by committee never fails to fail.

+Should you use a carousel in your site?
 What the tests say

 We have tested rotating offers many times and have found it to be a poor way of presenting home page content.Chris Goward, Wider Funnel